Advanced Record Cleaning

 We are in no way affilated with any of the manufacturers mentioned.

 all trade names and copyright belong to the respective companies.

-Our Second Installment rounding up Great BritiSh classics like Rega / Garrard and Linn.
+Our Second Instalment rounding up Great British classics like Rega / Garrard and Linn.

 LINN SONDEK LP12

 First launched in 1972 and still in production today by Glasgow based company Linn.

 A patented design with unique bearing and chassis.

 This is an iconic record player and probably the most popular for reference listening among audiophiles.

 In the early days it was supplied without the tonearm so you could purchase a compatible model of choice.
 It also only played at 33rpm unless you had an adaptor.